^

 5-20.1 times a day

-Hyperkalemia (especially in patients with renal insufficiency and treated with ACE inhibitors, angiotensin II receptor blockers or NSAIDs), nausea, gastrointestinal disorders, gynecomastia, menstrual dysfunction (spironolactone), it is possible to increase the lithium content in serum
+Hyperkalemia (especially in patients with renal failure and those treated with ACE inhibitors, angiotensin II receptor blockers or NSAIDs), nausea, gastrointestinal disorders, gynecomastia, menstrual dysfunction (spironolactone), possible increase in serum lithium levels

 Eplerenone**